These video games could give Fortnite a run for its money - Local News 8

 Fall Guys

-One of this year’s most surprising successes has been “Fall Guys,” from indie publisher Devolver Digital which was released on August 4 and is available on PlayStation 4 and Windows.
+One of this year’s most surprising successes has been “Fall Guys,” from indie publisher Devolver Digital which was released on August 4 and is available on PlayStation 4 and Windows for $19.99.
 The game hit a peak of 260,000 users as of August 6, developers told CNN Business.

 “Fall Guys” might be the most whimsical battle royale there is.
 You play as a jellybean-like creature, trying to make your way through mazes, jumping challenges and other game show like activities to be the very best out of 60 players.